Are you visiting Brisbane in Queensland, Australia?

 Christmas is a great time to visit with fireworks, parades, festive markets and a cinema at the beach!

-We have a favourite hotel to stay at when we are in the city and it is literally 2 minutes walk from South Bank!
+We have a favourite hotel to stay at when we are in the city and it is literally 2 minutes walk from South Bank.
 The Mantra Hotel South Bank is a fantastic hotel with excellent facilities (pool/gym/amazing breakfast).
-If you are planning a stay at South Bank I highly recommend the Mantra – you might be interested in reading my review of the hotel.
+If you are planning a stay at South Bank I highly recommend the Mantra and you can find out more by clicking here to read my review of the Mantra Hotel South Bank.